US leagues cashing in on sports betting they once fought

 "We're not interested in paying an integrity fee.
 We're actually offended by that concept," Murren said.
 "But we are willing to pay - and pay well - for data and sponsorships and co-branding.
 In-game betting is going to be so popular that to have league-endorsed data, the most relevant and current, is going to be critical."

-But Sharon Otterman, chief marketing officer for bookmaker William Hill US, is concerned that gambling companies have access to betting data from more than one source, fearing that leagues could have a monopoly on their information.
+But Otterman is concerned that gambling companies have access to betting data from more than one source, fearing that leagues could have a monopoly on their information.

-"The price has to be right for it to be right for our business," she said.

 The company that owns the Devils, the Prudential Center where the Devils play and the NBA's Philadelphia 76ers struck deals in October with bookmaker William Hill and Caesars Entertainment for sports lounges at the New Jersey arena, as well as marketing and promotional benefits.